eduardoluis11/wistarr-list/README.md

 The website, as of November 13th, 2020, is not yet online.

-Here's a link to a video that shows how it works, if the website ever gets online: https://youtu.be/2ff_mKe0rmg
+Here's a link to a video that shows how it works: https://youtu.be/2ff_mKe0rmg

 Wistarr List is copyright of Wistarr and of Eduardo Salinas.